Sunday, 14 February, 2016

 Having fun?
 Oh yeah, right you are, mate.
 Naturally with the World’s Strongest Man competition just around the corner, I’m pushing all my vehicles rather than driving them.
 I’m actually thinking about pulling a rowing boat to Hong Kong next week, you know, if you fancy jumping on and watching me suffer?

 We did have some amazing dumplings shortly after that though, so all was quickly forgotten.

 After Kaohsiung we went to a beautiful island called Xiaoliuqiu.
-This had everything you want from an island – sun, beaches, caves, etc. The highlight from this section of our trip was the snorkelling – we were lucky enough to see some giant turtles in the sea, which was very cool.
+This had everything you want from an island – sun, beaches, caves.
+The highlight, however, was our snorkelling trip – we were lucky enough to see some giant turtles in the sea.

-Now, whenever I have been snorkelling before, I’ve been given my headgear and then received a pat on the back and a message of ‘away you go’.
+Whenever I have been snorkelling before, I’ve been given my headgear, a pat on the back, and a message of ‘away you go’.
 That’s not exactly how it works in Taiwan.

 The suite they gave me was too small.
-I got both legs through but then couldn’t pull it any further and rather than just give me the next size up, three people tried to help.
+I got both legs through but couldn’t pull it any further, and rather than just giving me the next size up, three people tried to help.
 None of which could pull it up past my arse.
 All eyes were now firmly on me and my chubby bum.

 In the end, the woman that took my money packed me up and squeezed me in like I was a lunchbox for the fat kid at school.
 This was followed by a bunch of people smiling at me once I was zipped up, as if I had achieved something.

 Needless to say, I couldn’t breathe.
 While the turtles and colourful fish were worth the ridicule, I will most definitely refuse anything other than the headgear next time.

 Back to work tomorrow – why do holidays always go so quickly?